Skip to main content

 Index Configuration

-There are three key parameters to set when constructing an HNSW index:
+There are four key parameters to set when constructing an HNSW index:

 • metric: The default is l2 euclidean distance metric.
 Other available are dot and cosine.